Cars Toons: YouTube

-Disney Junior FR officially uploaded all episodes of Mater's Tall Tales (Martin se la raconte) on its channel starting between December 2012 and December 2014.
-The episodes have amassed 200 million views with Tokyo Mater (Tokyo Martin) garnering 63 million views alone.
-Mater's Tall Tales were added to the Disney Jr. YouTube channel from January through August 2024, where they accumulated about 22 million views with the most-watched episodes being Tokyo Mater (17M) and Monster Truck Mater (5M).
+Mater's Tall Tales were added to the Disney Jr. YouTube channel from January through August 2024, where they accumulated about 22 million views with the most-watched episodes being "Tokyo Mater" (17M) and "Monster Truck Mater" (5M).

 Unreleased short

-In addition to "The Radiator Springs 500 ½," which was released in 2014, director Rob Gibbs revealed at the 2013 Disney D23 Expo a fifth Cars Toons: Tales from Radiator Springs episode titled "To Protect and Serve."
-The short was expected to debut in 2014 on Disney Channel, but it ended up being unreleased for unknown reasons.
+In addition to "The Radiator Springs 500 ½", which was released in 2014, director Rob Gibbs revealed at the 2013 Disney D23 Expo a fifth Cars Toons: Tales from Radiator Springs episode titled "To Protect and Serve".
+The short was expected to debut in 2015 on Disney Channel, but it ended up being unreleased for unknown reasons.
 Despite never being released, it did receive merchandise, including die-cast models and a book.
-The book contains several images from the short, which confirms that it was completed but, as of now, remains lost media.
+The book contains several images from the short.
 In the short, Sheriff goes on a mandatory vacation, leaving 2 squad cars in charge.
 However, the squad cars soon wreak havoc on the town by ticketing everyone for minor offenses.